 It’s important to keep chickens hydrated in the summer heat.
 You can help keep them hydrated and cooled with these refreshing treats.
 Due to the menthol content, mint is a cooling herb.
 Consuming mint helps reduce body temperature.

 Freezing mint in ice cubes gives your chicken something to peck at while helping them stay cool and hydrated.
 Read all about mint here.

 Some chickens don’t handle heat well, and you can help by giving them frozen chicken treats.
 This recipe is not only great for the chickens, it’s also frugal.

 Use up your leftover fruits and veggies by chopping them up and putting them into this tasty treat.
 It will help your hens stay cool and occupied.

 10) Frozen Treat

-Here is another super easy treat that you can make to keep your chickens cool in the extreme heat.
-Grab your old jello molds, baking tins, or bundt cake pans and fill them up with extra veggies.
+Here is another super easy recipe that you can make to keep your chickens cool in the extreme heat.
+Grab your old jello molds, baking tins, or cake pans and fill them up with extra veggies.

-The more colorful the variety, the better the treat looks to your eyes and to your flock.
+The more colorful the variety, the better the dessert looks to your eyes and to your flock.
 These frozen treats are easy to make and serve all summer long.

 11) Frozen Blueberry Treats

 Nothing says summer like the sweet taste of blueberries.
 When the harvest is overwhelming, this is a great way to use up those extra berries and give your hens some extra nutrients, as well.